-This difference (moving from adult led to youth led) is often one of the most challenging concepts for new Scout parents as their Scout transitions from Cub Scouts to Boy Scouts.
+This difference (moving from adult led to youth led) is often one of the most challenging concepts for new Scout parents as their Scout transitions from the pack to the troop.
 When you see Scouts struggling a bit, or not doing a job as well as you know that YOU could do it, resist the temptation to do it for them.
 A little help is always welcome.
 But let the successes be theirs as much as possible, as well as the learning that comes from those temporary setbacks.